-Regardless of whether an employer is an individual, a private agency, or a company, the employer is responsible for the actions of their employees while they are performing work-related duties.
+Regardless of whether an employer is an individual, a private agency, or a rideshare company such as Uber or Lyft, the employer is responsible for the actions of their employees while they are performing work-related duties.
 This is known as respondeat superior, which in Latin stands for, “let the superior answer.”
 In legal terms, this is known as vicarious liability.

 What is Vicarious Liability?

 Vicarious liability applies to cases where an individual or company is responsible for damages or injuries caused by the negligence of another.
 In the case of car accidents involving a work vehicle, the employer may be held liable if, and only if, the employee was currently performing work duties.
 This can either be delivering goods to another store, bringing mail to a post office or driving to another worksite.